dymmond/edgy/docs/queries/queries.md

 * **exclude** - Fields to exclude from the return.
 * **exclude_none** - Boolean flag indicating if the fields with `None` should be excluded.

+!!!
+Warning
+    All specified fields, exclude are passed to the `model_dump` of the target pydantic object.
+Prefixes are not adhering embed_parent or embed_through but use the `model_dump` logic.
+    Non-existing fields (e.g. only, defer) are ignored.

 ### Values list

 Returns the model results in a tuple like format.